jackmoore/jackmoore.github.io/colorbox.md

   <tr id='setting-fixed'>
     <td>fixed</td>
     <td>false</td>
-    <td>If true, ColorBox will be displayed in a fixed position within the visitor's viewport.
+    <td>If true, Colorbox will be displayed in a fixed position within the visitor's viewport.
 This is unlike the default absolute positioning relative to the document.</td>
   </tr>
   <tr id='setting-top'>
     <td>top</td>
     <td>false</td>
     <td>Accepts a pixel or percent value (50, "50px", "10%").
-Controls ColorBox's vertical positioning instead of using the default position of being centered in the viewport.</td>
+Controls Colorbox's vertical positioning instead of using the default position of being centered in the viewport.</td>
   </tr>
   <tr id='setting-bottom'>
     <td>bottom</td>
     <td>false</td>
     <td>Accepts a pixel or percent value (50, "50px", "10%").
-Controls ColorBox's vertical positioning instead of using the default position of being centered in the viewport.</td>
+Controls Colorbox's vertical positioning instead of using the default position of being centered in the viewport.</td>
   </tr>
   <tr id='setting-left'>
     <td>left</td>
     <td>false</td>
     <td>Accepts a pixel or percent value (50, "50px", "10%").
-Controls ColorBox's horizontal positioning instead of using the default position of being centered in the viewport.</td>
+Controls Colorbox's horizontal positioning instead of using the default position of being centered in the viewport.</td>
   </tr>
   <tr id='setting-right'>
     <td>right</td>
     <td>false</td>
     <td>Accepts a pixel or percent value (50, "50px", "10%").
-Controls ColorBox's horizontal positioning instead of using the default position of being centered in the viewport.</td>
+Controls Colorbox's horizontal positioning instead of using the default position of being centered in the viewport.</td>
   </tr>
   <tr id='setting-retina'>
     <th>Retina Images</th>